-Where a candidate is very near to submitting the thesis, or would suffer disproportionately from these changes, a Supervisor or college graduate tutor may make a case to keep the student on the register for a further short extension.
+Where a candidate is very near to submitting the thesis, or would suffer disproportionately from these changes, a Supervisor or college Postgraduate tutor may make a case to keep the student on the register for a further short extension.

-Candidates taking up full-time employment should normally come off the register.
+Candidates taking up full-time employment should normally withdraw from the university.

-Faculties and departments should note that removal from the register does not "stop the clock" for the submission deadline, but leaves the time-frame open.
+Faculties and departments should note that withdrawal from the register does not "stop the clock" for the submission deadline, but leaves the time-frame open.
 It cannot therefore be used to avoid a penalty for non-submission by a Research Council deadline.

-Students should note that reinstatement to the register does not happen as a matter of course.
+Students should note that reinstatement to the university does not happen as a matter of course.

-Reinstatement to the Register
+Reinstatement to the University Register